-Guidelines for fixing the selling price of commemorative coin sets sought under RTI
+Guidelines for fixing the selling price of commemorative coin sets sought under RTI8 Oct, 2012

 The appellant filed an application under the Right to Information (RTI) Act with the India Government Mint seeking information regarding the wide variation in the pricing of the Commemorative Coin sets (Proof Sets) produced by the India Government Mint in commemoration of the occasion of the 150th Birth Anniversary of Rabindranath Tagore.
 The Public Information Officer (PIO) provided all the information except the copy of the methodology or guideline adopted by the Mint for fixing the selling price of proof sets stating that such information is related to trade secret and commercial confidence.